Esther Ralston: Early life and career

-She began her career as a child actress in a family vaudeville act which was billed as "The Ralston Family with Baby Esther, America's Youngest Juliet".
-From this, she appeared in a few small silent film roles, including a role alongside her brother in the 1920 film adaptation of Huckleberry Finn.
+She began her career as a child actress in a family vaudeville act, which was billed as "The Ralston Family with Baby Esther, America's Youngest Juliet".
+From this, she appeared in a few small, silent-film roles, including alongside her brother in the 1920 film adaptation of Huckleberry Finn.
 Ralston later gained attention as Mrs. Darling in the 1924 film version of Peter Pan.